Paolo Marchi

 Paolo Marchi (born 4 May 1991) is an Italian footballer who plays as a defender for Serie D club Folgore Caratese.

 Club career

 Youth career

 Born in Milan, Lombardy, Marchi started his career at hometown club F.C.
-Internazionale Milano from Pulcini A team (U11) in 2001–02 season to Allievi Nazionali U17 team (National Student League) in 2007–08 season.
+Internazionale Milano from Pulcini A team (U11) in the 2001–02 season to Allievi Nazionali U17 team (National Student League) in 2007–08 season.
 As Inter closed down its Berretti U18 team in 2006, Marchi left for Chievo's Primavera U20 team ("Spring" team) instead of promoted to Inter's reserve directly.
-Chievo also signed Nestor Djengoue and Daniele Co on free transfer.
+Chievo also signed Nestor Djengoue and Daniele Co on a free transfer.
 Marchi was a regular for Chievo reserve as a fullback.